tatp22/multidim-positional-encoding/README.md

 ## Usage (PyTorch):

 The repo comes with the three main positional encoding models, `PositionalEncoding{1,2,3}D`.
-In addition, there is a `Summer` class that adds the input tensor to the positional encodings.
+In addition, there are a `Summer` class that adds the input tensor to the positional encodings a and `FixEncoding` class for when dealing with a fixed input shape. that greatly decreases the run time.
 See the first example for more info.

 ```python3
 import torch